linasmnew/react-graceful-image/README.md

 ### Examples

 **1**: Below code snippet will load the given image, while the image loads it will display a light grey (default) SVG placeholder.
-If loading the image fails, then it will retry loading the image again for a maximum of 10 times, with 2 second delay between each try (default retry configuration).
+If loading the image fails, then it will retry loading the image again for a maximum of 10 times, with a fixed 2 second delay between each try.

 ```js
 import React, { Component } from 'react'